Washington State DOAS Requirement for Commercial Buildings Takes Effect July 1, 2017

 Summary of DOAS Requirement:

 Washington State, when adopting the 2015 International Energy Conservation Code, passed new commercial construction code that requires a Dedicated Outdoor Air System (DOAS) with energy recovery for office, education, and retail buildings; and for libraries and fire stations (WAC 51-11C-40360, Sections C403.5 and C403.6).
-Commercial spaces have been required to supply outdoor air at set volumes for decades.
-What is new is separating ventilation air from the “HVAC” system–from typical heat/cool equipment’s high-wattage, high-volume fan blowers, needed to achieve comfortable indoor temperatures.
+Commercial spaces have been required to supply outdoor air at certain volumes for decades.
+What is new is separating ventilation air from the “HVAC” system–from typical heat/cool equipment’s high-wattage, high-volume fan blowers needed to achieve comfortable indoor temperatures, during peak outdoor weather conditions.
 Now, the heating and cooling system must be able to be turned off, while the ventilation continues, whenever those indoor temperatures are fine.
 The intent of the new code is to save 30% to 60% of HVAC energy, in Ecotope’s analysis of three “base case” buildings provided to the State of Washington.
 To reach those savings, the DOAS must also include energy recovery technology and bypass economizer operation.

-Ventacity is ready to assist new construction and retrofit projects meet this new code with ultra-efficient heat/energy recovery equipment.
-Call us: 503-208-7331
+Ventacity is ready to assist new construction and retrofit projects meet this new code easily, with ultra-efficient heat/energy recovery equipment.

 Code Language Highlights: